 If you or a loved one has been injured in an accident involving a truck or 18-wheeler, you have the right to pursue compensation for those injuries and any losses you incurred if the truck driver is found at fault.
 Although truck drivers and the companies they work for are well-insured, you may receive less compensation than what you are entitled to if you face them alone.
 At Slater & Zurz, our Columbus truck accident lawyers are committed to holding negligent parties accountable for the harm they cause.
 We will fight to maximize your compensation so you can recover both physically and financially from your commercial truck accident.

-To get the justice you deserve, contact our accomplished Columbus truck accident lawyers.
-We have helped injured victims and their families recover compensation for their losses, or the wrongful death of a loved one, for over 40 years.
-Our legal team knows how far-reaching the effects of a truck accident are and wish to provide you and your family with our unwavering support and guidance throughout the entire claims process.
-To learn more about your legal options, we welcome you to contact our firm for a free consultation with one of our dedicated lawyers.
+Contact our accomplished Columbus truck accident lawyers to get the justice you deserve.
+We have helped injured victims and their families recover compensation for their losses, or the wrongful death of a loved one, for over 30 years.
+Our legal team knows how far-reaching a truck accident’s effects are and wishes to provide you and your family with our unwavering support and guidance throughout the claims process.
+To learn more about your legal options, we welcome you to contact our Columbus personal injury law firm for a free consultation with one of our dedicated lawyers.

 Common Truck Accident Injuries

 Due to the drastic difference in size and weight between a semi-truck, 18- wheeler or other commercial truck and an automobile, the car’s occupants typically sustain serious injuries.
 The following are some of the most common types of truck accident injuries.